Skip to content

 • handle other exceptions such as memory access faults

-We call it a sketch because a complete operating system needs to handle all the interrupts and exceptions, while the 3 bullets above are probably the most important ones.
-You have seen thread scheduling in P2, and P3 will give you hands-on experiences with the last two bullets from this kernel sketch.
+This is just a sketch, since a complete OS must handle all interrupts and exceptions; these three items are probably the most important.
+You have seen thread scheduling in P2, and P3 will give you hands-on experience with system calls and memory access faults.

 Inter-process communication

-In egos-2000, there are only 2 types of system calls which are designed for inter-process communication (i.e., sending and receiving messages).
-We now introduce the system call interface for applications and then explain what happens within the OS kernel.
+There are only 2 types of system calls in egos-2000.
+They are designed for inter-process communication, meaning sending and receiving messages.
+Next, we introduce the system call interface for applications, and then explain what happens within the OS kernel.

 Application-side interface